fbpx

 Employer Information

 Are you an employer interested in hiring an intern through our Youth to Work program?
-We are offering virtual/work-from-home or COVID-safe work environment internships at no cost to interested businesses!
+We are offering virtual and in-person internships at no cost to interested businesses!
 Interns are high school juniors and seniors, with their time being paid by the Phoenix Indian Center.

 Football combine video